 - (a) Simply load your publications onto Research Output System (your supervisor will be able to do that for you if you do not have access), and wait for the Research Officer to contact you.
 If the research officer does not contact you within a couple of weeks after the close of the relevant call, please contact the postgraduate coordinator. - (b) The Humanities Faculty Accountant will provide you with a FINPG-1 Form to complete your UJ account details.
-This form needs to be stamped and signed by the Vice Dean Research before returning it to the Humanities Faculty Accountant. - (c) Submit the stamped and signed FINPG-1 Form to one of the cashiers in the Student Finance Office, who will credit your UJ account. - (d) Once the money is reflected in your UJ account, complete the UJ Refund Form, which you can download from here:
+This form needs to be stamped and signed by the Vice Dean Research before returning it to the Humanities Faculty Accountant. - (c) Submit the stamped and signed FINPG-1 Form to one of the cashiers in the Student Finance Office, who will credit your UJ account. - (d) Once the money is reflected in your UJ account, complete the UJ Refund Form; it appears that this is now entirely online: - https://registration.uj.ac.za/pls/prodi41/w99pkg.mi_login